-For the past three nights Micah has concluded the best place to sleep is on my chest.
+For the past three nights of nonstop baby congestion, Micah has concluded the best place to sleep is on my chest.
 While I’m sitting up.
 It’s pretty inconvenient, but I know it’s for a good cause.
 Micah’s practicing his housekeeping skills . . . at least his immune system is.
 What mama wouldn’t want THAT?

 “The function of the immune system is to create inflammation.
 Inflammation, as the word implies, is like a fire in the body [fever] which burns up waste and debris, along with the germs that feed on waste and debris, and cleanses the body.” (source)